garethcmurphy/kubernetes_at_dmsc/PITCHME.md

 ## Kubernetes

 - Applications are deployed to "pods", which are made available using services, which are accessed using ingress
-- We need to separately deal with:
+- We need to deal separately with:
 - Deployments
 - Services
 - Pods (can be groups of containers, we typically use single containers)
 - Ingress
+- for each of 5 microservices, 4 configurations = 20 config files

 ---

 ## Install packages via Helm

+- Helm can short circuit this process
 - Package manager for Kubernetes
 - Equivalent of apt or yum
 - Prepackaged k8s deployments available